Forest Pathology and Mycology

 Current Graduate Students in Forest Pathology and Mycology

 Only currently registered students appearnew student names are added at the start of the academic year.

 Graduate Research Topic

-My current research involves advancement and expansion of the method first developed by Cale et al (2014) which assesses the structural sustainability or forests/species.
-I also well as the application of the method, particularly in reference to decline diseases.
+My current research involves advancement and expansion of the method first developed by Cale et al (2014) which assesses the structural sustainability of tree species.